Rutgers, The State University of New Jersey

 electronic, and therapeutic relationships and communications.
 Disagreements should be handled directly with the other party and reported to an appropriate third party if mediation is necessary.

-Treatment of School of Nursing Facilities and Equipment
+Treatment of SON Facilities and Equipment

 Students are expected to be respectful of all School of Nursing facilities and property.
 It is the responsibility of all in the community to ensure that facilities are well-maintained and that property is not abused or stolen.